icppoduction-rgb/Proposal/docs/en/repository_state_qa_and_gaps.md

 | SHAP | Feature attribution and rank stability. | TreeSHAP/DeepSHAP/KernelSHAP are not selected or implemented. |
 | Evaluation | Stratified k-fold CV, ablation, baseline comparisons. | `k`, statistical tests, seeds, and reports are not fixed. |
 | Runtime environment | Cloud fallback, hardware assumptions. | Hardware and ML library versions are not specified; `requirements.txt` contains only `python-dotenv` and `rich` without pinned versions. |

+## Current implementation notes

+Checked against code on 2026-07-04:

+- Stage Two command routing is in `scripts/stage_two/cli.py`; `config.manage_commands` is an older printed command list and is not complete for current Stage Two commands.
+- `normalize-format` and `benchmark-normalization` apply resource profiles and format-specific runtime policy before execution. `normalize-all` resolves shared runtime options but does not apply per-format policy in the CLI route.
+- The implemented quality gates are parser reports, post-run validation for `normalize-format`, DuckDB checks, leakage checks, and traceability lookup.
+They are checks around normalized/features/model-ready artifacts, not a complete ML experiment pipeline.
+- The repository still does not confirm RF/XGBoost/CNN/LSTM training, preprocessing fit/transform orchestration, feature extraction CLI, model-ready build CLI, SHAP analysis, or evaluation reports.

 ## QA for proposal sections 3.3-3.8